AshokHub/locBLAST/paper/paper.md

 *loc*BLAST is a PHP library for enriching command-line NCBI BLAST+ [Altschul:1990 and Camacho:2009] programs to an interactive graphical user interface.
 It performs both local and remote database search through a PHP supported web server.
 The PHP script executes the command-line NCBI BLAST+ programs using `exec()` function by passing parameters through the HTML form fields.
 It allows users to input query sequence by entering in the text box or file uploading.
 The *loc*BLAST library was designed using PHP, CSS, pure JavaScript, and standalone NCBI BLAST+ executables.

-The web interface of latest release *loc*BLAST v2.0 has added with more features, (1) progress bar and status bar, (2) advanced BLAST+ programs `deltablast`, `psiblast`, `rpsblast`, and `rpstblastn`, (3) hyperlink to detailed program description page, with short title, (4) graphical or plain text output, (5) advanced algorithm parameters, (6) tutorial page, and (7) mouse over tooltip text description of the keyword.
+The web interface of latest release *loc*BLAST v2.0 have been added with more features, (1) progress bar and status bar, (2) advanced BLAST+ programs `deltablast`, `psiblast`, `rpsblast`, and `rpstblastn`, (3) hyperlink to detailed program description page, with short title, (4) graphical or plain text output, (5) advanced algorithm parameters, (6) tutorial page, and (7) mouse over tooltip text description of the keyword.
 The graphical summary is mimic to the native format of online NCBI BLAST.
 The *loc*BLAST PHP library is freely available at https://github.com/AshokHub/locBLAST.

 # References